edrobinson/xajax-docs-1/docs/xajax.core_js/xajax.tools.queue.md

 Parameters:

 theQ - (object): The queue object to process.
-This should have been crated by calling <xajax.tools.queue.create>.
+This should have been crated by calling xajax.tools.queue.create.

 Returns: